 If you’re in Australia or New Zealand, buying Bitcoin with PayPal may be restricted in some areas.
-The ideal answer is to utilize eToro and its built in PayPal functionality.
-Through this method, you’re able to link your PayPal account directly to your eToro exchange account and fund your trading portal directly through this process.
-PayPal integration is supported through Australia and New Zealand on eToro, as well as all trading functionalities.
-In this way, all that’s required is to verify your eToro account, add your PayPal account as a funding method, and fund the account.
+The ideal answer is to utilize Plus500 and its built in PayPal functionality.
+Through this method, you’re able to link your PayPal account directly to your Plus500 platform account and fund your trading portal directly through this process.
+PayPal integration is supported through Australia and New Zealand on Plus500, as well as all trading functionalities.
+In this way, all that’s required is to verify your Plus500 account, add your PayPal account as a funding method, and fund the account.
 Then, you’re free to purchase Bitcoin CFDs directly on the platform as instructed previously.

 Technical Terms on Bitcoin Trading Sites